OR WAIT 15 SECS

 HONG KONG -- PRB Pharmaceuticals and Lees Pharmaceuticals announced today the discovery that PRBs patent-pending botanical extract, V38-AMF-1, completely inhibits bird flu (H5N1) and Fujian Flu (H3N2) infections in vitro.
 The results come from the second arm of a multi-center, anti-viral project jointly sponsored by PRB Pharmaceuticals and Lees Pharmaceuticals.
-In the first arm of the project, researchers led by Dr. John Tam at the
+In the first arm of the project, researchers led by Dr. John Tam at the Chinese University of Hong Kong, found V38-AMF-1 to be effective against a variety of pathogens including SARS CoV, the virus responsible for causing severe acute respiratory syndrome.

 We are extremely excited about this important and timely discovery, says Dr. Charles Hensley, co-chairman and co-CEO of PRB Pharmaceuticals.
 Since bird flu first emerged, researchers around the world have been searching for a safe compound that can inhibit the bird flu virus (H5N1).
 Our method of utilizing botanical sources for antimicrobial solutions is starting to pay off.
 It is really a commonsense approach, as plants have developed powerful anti-viral strategies over millions of years of co-evolution with viruses.
 This year, Asia experienced the largest outbreak of H5N1 bird flu in history and the recent outbreaks in Thailand and Vietnam have raised new concerns of an impending human influenza pandemic.
 It is just a matter of time before a variant capable of causing human-to-human transmission emerges and is likely to be a result of co-infection and gene swapping between H5N1 and the human influenza strain H3N2.
 Its really a disaster waiting to happen.